Aditya-Sh77/Packet-Capture/README.md

 npm run dev
 ```

-This starts the packet sniffer on port 8080 and begins capturing packets.
+This starts the packet sniffer server on port 8080.

 ### Running the Frontend